-LECTURE/DISCUSSION TOPIC: HYPOTHESES AND VARIABLES
+LECTURE/DISCUSSION TOPIC: Hypotheses and Variables

-Students in introductory psychology often have a difficult time thinking in an experimental frame of mind.
-Considering how one attempts to find an answer to a question from a research standpoint is a foreign way of thinking for most students, because they have not been previously exposed to this approach.
+Students in introductory psychology often have difficulty thinking in an experimental frame of mind.
+Considering how one attempts to find an answer to a question from a research standpoint is a foreign way of thinking for most students because they have not been previously exposed to this approach.
 Yet it is important for them to be able to think in such terms in order to appreciate the research discussed throughout the course.
 You should probably spend some time in class discussing the Chapter 2 section titled "Steps in a Scientific Investigation":